top of page

 Chef Notes

-- As time passes, the nuts will become crunchier, so don’t be concerned if they are soft coming out of the oven.
+- The nuts will become crunchier as time passes, so don’t be concerned if they are soft coming out of the oven.

 - Depending upon your oven, you may need to cook the nuts for 5 minutes longer to make them crunchier.
-You are looking for a medium to deep brown color such as the one shown in the recipe picture.
+You are looking for a medium to deep brown color like the one in the recipe picture.

 Recent Posts